THINGS YOU CAN DO NOW

 -Even though the current administration has failed to submit a written report to the United Nations Committee to End Racial Discrimination (CERD), Non-Governmental organizations recognized by the UN with consultative statuses, such as NCNW, should be encouraged to submit reports to the (CERD) as a way of educating the public and holding the United States accountable.

 Systemic Racism - Keep yourself informed about important matters that are related to acts of systemic racism.
 For example, familiarize yourself with the work of the Center for Policing Equity.
-In doing so, you will understand that persistent racial bias in the use of force is not tied to rates of criminal infraction.
+In doing so, you will understand that persistent racial bias in the use of force is not tied to rates of criminal infractions.
 Force is applied disproportionately against Black people and other people of color even when they commit the same infractions as White people.

 SPEAK UP!
 Each of us should speak up whenever we hear a comment that is racist or expresses bigotry or hatred for any group of people.
 As Audre Lorde once said, “Your silence will not protect you.”